Mercerenies/a-turtles-troll/README.md

 * Chipped and damaged anvils can be smelted, like regular anvils.
-* Breaking glass gives the victim seven years of the Unluck potion effect.
+* Breaking glass gives the victim seven years of the Unluck potion effect
-* Several crops turn to obsidian if not harvested within ten minutes of maturing.
+* Several crops turn to obsidian if not harvested within ten minutes of maturing
 * Tridents always explode on contact now
 * Dirt placed in the End turns into a Shulker now
+* Dolphin's Grace now prevents the electric water effect
-* Fixed an issue with passive mobs failing to convert to chickens in Minecraft 1.17.
+* Fixed an issue with passive mobs failing to convert to chickens in Minecraft 1.17

 # Version 1.6